complex64/sup/README.md

 # sup

-Simple Supervisor Process Trees for Go with Contexts
+Simple Supervised Process Trees for Go with Contexts

 ## Example